toolsforexperiments/instrumentserver/msmtProtocol.md

     1. write `my_instruemnt = InstrumentProxy('target_instruemnt_name')` manually
     2. load from JSON (/YAML?) file.

-### What will happen after user have done that:
+### The program will:
-* The program will look for instrument with name 'target_instruemnt_name' on the server and build a proxy for it.
+* Look for instrument with name 'target_instruemnt_name' on the server and build a proxy for it.
 Later user can use these proxy instrument to write measurement codes.
 * An instrument GUI will popup, which will show instrument parameters, and give access to change parameters and call functions.

 ### Notice and suggestions:
 *

+### _TODO:_
+* we need to define a format for saving instrument configuration at this stage , should we use the same format as the qcodes one?
+Also a helper function need to be written for loading and saving the configuration file.

 ### _Question and discussion:_
 * should we run this code at this step and later run the measurement code in